AtlasKopka/AdventOfCode/README.md

 # AdventOfCode
-These are my solutions to the Advent of Code (https://adventofcode.com)
+These are my solutions to the Advent of Code (https://adventofcode.com), in C